 How does your state define child abuse/neglect?
 Click on the link below to find out:

 The state and federal laws are pretty compelling, but what does this have to do with a vaccine exemption document?
 It all has to do with the wording, the fact that by signing and witnessing the document, you are creating a legally binding document that attests you fully understand that you could harm your child or other children by making the choice not to vaccinate your children even after being “fully” informed of the need and the wisdom to do so.
-It is written in such a way that you are ignoring the safety of your children and others to refuse vaccination.
+It is written in such a way that you are ignoring the safety of your children and others to refuse vaccination and that you acknowledge that the results of your decisions may cause gross bodily harm or death of your children or other children.

 The cover letter of the form includes…